MichaelChatzidakis/Mn_Classifier_CNNs/README.md

 # Mn_Classifier_CNNs
-A convolutional neural network classifier for determining the oxidation state of Manganese in electron energy-loss spectroscopy
+A convolutional neural network (CNN) classifier for determining the oxidation state of Manganese in electron energy-loss spectroscopy.
+This 1D CNN takes signals describing the bonding enviroment in transition metals and it accurately classifies the valence of the material exceeding 99% test accuracy.
+The CNN has proven to be robust to chemical shifts (the real-world signal is capable of sliding temporally) and is deemed temporally invariant across the energy spectrum.
+It is robust to noise after using PCA as a form of data augmentation.
+PCA is effective at modeling the real noise found in EELS signals.

 ## Dependencies
 - HyperSpy 1.3